Course Outline

 • User interface overview

-• Report, card, and visualization – the main components of the program
+• Report, card, and visualization – main components of the program

-• Power BI cloud services – possibilities and limitations
+• Power BI cloud services – capabilities and limitations

 First Power BI Models

-• Working with a ready-made data model – one table with data
+• Working with a pre-built data model – one data table

-• Basic visualizations – linking a visual element to data
+• Basic visualizations – connecting a visual element to data

 • Data types, regional settings